 The Quick Version

-Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, age, sexual orientation, disability, physical appearance, body size, race, or religion.
+Our conference is dedicated to providing a harassment-free conference experience for everyone, regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
 We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
+Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, social events, Twitter and other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference at the discretion of the conference organisers.

 If a participant’s presentation (poster or talk) is about the experience of being a woman in computing or related spheres (e.g. games), and includes sexualised imagery or language as an example or illustration, then such material is acceptable within the academic context.